Free no-obligation site survey · Nationwide coverage Contact Us

 Why a Professional Survey Comes First

-Attempting to price or plan asbestos work without a survey risks serious miscalculations.
-Burford’s microclimate – with its valley mists and exposure to both Cotswold winds and river humidity – creates unique weathering patterns.
-We’ve seen identical 1980s cement roofs just miles apart age completely differently based on their orientation and local conditions.
-Our surveys also check for secondary asbestos risks like insulation boards or pipe lagging that might affect the work.
-Rushing to quote without this knowledge could leave property owners with unexpected costs or regulatory complications down the line.
+Trying to price or plan asbestos work without a survey is asking for trouble.
+Burford’s microclimate, with its valley mists and exposure to Cotswold winds and river humidity, creates unique weathering patterns.
+We’ve seen identical 1980s cement roofs just a few miles apart age completely differently, all down to their orientation and local conditions.
+Our surveys also check for secondary asbestos risks, like insulation boards or pipe lagging, that could affect the job.
+Rushing to quote without this knowledge could leave you with unexpected costs or regulatory headaches down the line.

-• BOHS P402-qualified asbestos surveyors assess your roof
+• Our surveyors assess the roof on site

 • Detailed condition report with photographic evidence